Xingzhouliu1987/mattermost-ansible/README.md

 be configured for email notifications and invites.
 You can do most of this from within the browser without manually editing configuration files.

+Encryption requires that:
+(1) Tables are stored using innodb with file_per_table set.
+(2) Use of MySQL Keyring.
+This activates the keyring_file plugin.

+You can disable/enable encryption for tables by issuing ALTER TABLE ...
+ENCRYPTION= statement against mattermost.

+To protect attached files, you will need to configure either full disk or folder encryption on the data folder.
 ---

 ### Contributing